Lemun8/Life-of-a-Driver/README.md

 Each day you're given activity counters which are based on the time slot you are in right now.
 Activity Counters is a resource that the player spend in order to do activities.

 These activities include:
-- vtake customer orders (to gain money)
+- take customer orders (to gain money)
 - rest (to regenerate energy)
 - eat (to satisfy your hunger)
 - shop (to upgrade your car/home)